Top 10 Password Managers

 2015.
 Intel to close password manager service PasswordBox

-Less than a year after being acquired by Intel, PasswordBox is closing its password manager service and pushing users to migrate to Intel’s alternative, True Key, which launched earlier this year.
-True Key is a freemium service, but in order to get the free version of the service users need to only store 15 passwords.
-‘Unlimited’ passwords (which is actually capped at 2,000) costs $20 per year.
-PasswordBox also offeres a freemium model, but it's free for up to 25 passwords and then users can either pay $1 per month or invite friends to use it to get unlimited passwords.
-So users switching to True Key are likely to have to pay more for their password management needs.
+Within a year of its acquisition by Intel, PasswordBox is discontinuing its password manager service and encouraging users to transition to Intel's alternative, True Key, which was launched earlier this year.
+True Key offers a freemium model, but the free version is limited to storing only 15 passwords.
+Users who wish to store an 'unlimited' number of passwords (up to 2,000) must pay a subscription fee of $20 per year.
+PasswordBox also follows a freemium model, allowing users to store up to 25 passwords for free.
+Beyond that limit, users can either opt for a $1 monthly subscription or invite friends to use the service to gain access to unlimited password storage.
+Consequently, users migrating to True Key may incur higher costs for their password management requirements.

 2015.
 LogMeIn acquired password management service LastPass

-Remote access software maker LogMeIn has acquired the online password management software maker LastPass for $110 million.
-LastPass, a competitor with Dashlane, 1Password, and others, offered a suite of tools to help users stay safe online.
-Its core product is a password management software application that helps you create strong, secure passwords for the websites you visit as well as keep other private information in “secure notes.”
-A native desktop application for OS X, released earlier this year, introduced a “Security Check” tool that let users quickly scan all their passwords to see if they were secured properly.
-The company also offers web browser extensions, and a mobile app.
+Remote access software provider LogMeIn has completed its acquisition of LastPass, the online password management software maker, for a total sum of $110 million.
+LastPass, a competitor of Dashlane, 1Password, and similar solutions, offers a comprehensive suite of tools designed to enhance online security for users.
+Its flagship product is a password management software application that facilitates the creation of strong, secure passwords for various websites, while also providing a secure repository for other private information in the form of "secure notes."
+In addition to a native desktop application for OS X, which was launched earlier this year, LastPass offers features such as a "Security Check" tool, enabling users to quickly assess the strength of their passwords.
+The company also provides web browser extensions and a mobile app to ensure convenient access to its services.

 2015.
 Password manager Zoho Vault allows users to sign-up from Android devices